Brinsby/DLP/README.md

 There should not be any compatibility issues with this console application between the different python versions.
 So installing either 3.x or 2.7 should be fine.

+The API secrets and keys are going to be sent to you via email.
+Please copy and paste code I send via email into the area marked
+`PLACE API KEYS HERE`

 Values for the date and account are hardcoded as there weren't any stipulations about checking other accounts or changing the period to check for.